iqbal-lab-org/pandora/toy_example/README.md

 # Toy example

 Here we present a walkthrough of running `pandora` on a toy example.
-We run: 1) `pandora` without de novo discovery; 2) [`pandora` workflow](https://github.com/iqbal-lab-org/pandora_workflow), which runs `pandora` with and without de novo discovery (see Figure 2 of Colquhoun et al. "Nucleotide-resolution bacterial pan-genomics with reference graphs").
+We run: 1) `pandora` without de novo discovery; 2) [`pandora` workflow](https://github.com/iqbal-lab-org/pandora_workflow), which runs `pandora` with and without de novo discovery (see Figure 2 of [our paper](pandora_2020_paper)).
 Although method 2) runs both modes of `pandora`, it is much more involved than method 1), as the user needs to configure and run a `snakemake` pipeline.
 If no de novo discovery is required, method 1 is a lot simpler to run (two commands) as opposed to running the pipeline.
 For completeness, we show both methods.

 ## Input data description